-- Issue a roadmap and a timetable for real structural reform, - Start the process by commissioning in-depth analysis, and an impact assessment which also includes the impact on the energy intensive industries like aluminium - Perform a critical analysis of the criteria necessary for a link up to other ETS schemes in order to ensure a level playing field for industries exposed to global competition.
+- Issue a roadmap and a timetable for real structural reform, - Improve the predictability of the ETS system by including cost compensation for industry post 2020, thus making capacity investments possible - Secure the competitiveness of European industry by keeping their costs related to GHG-emissions at par with competitors worldwide.
+Compensation should be given as free allocation of allowances linked to actual production based on appropriate benchmark - Start the process by commissioning in-depth analysis, and an impact assessment which also includes the impact on the energy intensive industries like aluminium and covering the whole value chain. - Perform a critical analysis of the criteria necessary for a link up to other ETS schemes in order to ensure a level playing field for industries exposed to global competition.